helicalAI/helical/README.md

 ```
 git clone https://github.com/helicalAI/helical.git
 ```
 Within the `example` folder, open the notebook of your choice.
-We recommend starting with `Genefromer-vs-UCE.ipynb`
+We recommend starting with `Geneformer-vs-UCE.ipynb`

 ### RNA models:
-- `Genefromer-vs-UCE.ipynb`: Generate embeddingings with geneforme & UCE and compare the outcomes.
+- `Geneformer-vs-UCE.ipynb`: Zero-Shot Reference Mapping with Geneformer & UCE and compare the outcomes.
 - Coming soon: new models such as scGPT, SCimilarity, scVI; benchmarking scripts; new use cases; others

 ### DNA models: